 Instructions

-2 pound pork loin roast, 1 teaspoon salt, 1 teaspoon pepper, 1 teaspoon smoked paprika
+2 pounds pork loin roast, 1 teaspoon salt, 1 teaspoon black pepper, 1 teaspoon smoked paprika

 2 tablespoons olive oil